rjungemann/PhasorSpace-Modules/README.md

 TODO

+## Editing an existing module

+1. Find the SVG file in `res/` and the corresponding C++ file in `src/`
+2. If you add/remove/reposition elements in the SVG file, you will need to re-run codegen (see "Adding a new module", below) and then reconcile the code differences (not a big deal)
+3. Verify `plugin.cpp`, `plugin.hpp`, and `plugin.json` to make sure they look correct

 ## Adding a new module

 1. Duplicate and modify an existing SVG file.
 Assuming your module is named `SomeModule`, you should create a `SomeModule.svg`